snuhcs-course/swpp-2023-project-team-1/README.md

 Please refer to https://gpu.snucse.org/kubectl.html `서버 접근 방법` and follow the instructions.

 ### Quickstart (Run GPU server)
-Download `sd-deployment.yaml` in /inference_server/template to current directory.
+Download `sd-deployment.yaml` in `/inference_server/template` to current directory.
 And run following command will create a deployment.

 ```bash
 kubectl apply -f sd-deployment.yaml
 ```

-A Deployment create and manages pods, and a pod execute a container in Kubernetes.
+A deployment create and manages pods, and a pod execute a container in Kubernetes.

 ```bash
 kubectl expose deployment sd-deployment  --name=sd-service